zumbov2/deeplr/README.md

 [1] "Hello world!"
 "Hello, world!"
 "Hello World!"
 "Ciao Mondo!"
 "Hallo wereld!"
 "Hello the world!"
 ```
 ### What went wrong?
-That didn't quite work out as planned.
+Not quite everything went as planned.
 Let's check for the source languages detected.
 We respecify our translator and use
 `purrr`'s `map_df` function to get a data frame with the source languages.
 ```
 translator2 <- function(text) deeplr::toEnglish(text = text, get_detect = T, auth_key = auth_key)